Social Science (Code 087)

 (iv) Representative democracy

 (i) Since most political parties do not practice open and transparent procedures for their functioning, there are very few ways for an ordinary worker to rise to the top in a party.

 (ii) Those, who happen to be the leaders, are in a position of unfair advantage to favour people close to them or even their family members.
 In many parties, the top positions are always controlled by members of one family.
 This is unfair to other members of that party.

-(iii) Dynastic succession does not allow the grass root level workers to reach at the top.
+(iii) Dynastic succession does not allow the grass-root level workers to reach the top.

 (iv) Dynastic succession is the major factor responsible for lack of internal democracy in a political party.
 Due to lack of internal democracy, some leaders assume greater power to make decisions in the name of the party.

 (v) Due to dynastic succession, many parties are unable to hold regular elections for the top leader.

 Q.33.
 Read the extract and answer the questions that follows: (5 Mark)